Table of Contents

 This part of the storytelling arc is where the story heads towards the ending of the story.
 This part usually is a happy ending rather than a sad ending.
 However, this part never discloses the aftermath of the story or the gruesome impact of the events set upon the involved characters.
 This part of the storytelling arc is set in a manner.
 That only gives glimpses of the feelings of the involved characters eventually.

 The plot of the story is the events occurring to the characters, whereas, the storytelling arc is the chronological order of the plot.
 The sequential order of the plot creates a sort of organized flow.

 Thus, the storytelling arc is like the spine of the story.
 It supports and assists the standing position of the numerous events of the story.
-The identification of beginning, mid-point, and end must be decided prudently.
-The expected characters and their actions must have selected thoroughly.
+The identification of the beginning, mid-point, and end must be decided prudently.
+The expected characters and their actions must have been selected thoroughly.
 The storytelling arc is perhaps a tedious task because it creates harmony and progression among the events.

-Even though Freytag has outlined these parts of storytelling, but there is no hard and fast rule of following it exactly.
+Even though Freytag has outlined these parts of storytelling, there is no hard and fast rule for following it exactly.
 The writer can willingly adopt different storytelling arcs, that seem elusive and creative in exposition.
 The story writer must be creative to create a best-suited pattern and sequence for his/her story.

 The more the writer is restricted and expected to be bound in terms of a defined pattern, the more he/she loses the potential of creativity in the story writing.
 Thus, a free hand and a free choice greatly help the writer become more creative.
-Generally, the Freytag’s pattern or pyramid of storytelling arc is followed in dramas, fictional or non-fictional novels, etc. However, there are no strict rules for story writing.
+Generally, Freytag’s pattern or pyramid of storytelling arc is followed in dramas, fictional or non-fictional novels, etc. However, there are no strict rules for story writing.
 It depends upon the mood and choice of the writer.
 The Freytag pattern has universal acceptance.
 In short, the arc of the story evokes the reader to take an interest in your story.